wu-lee/rushkoff-archive/src/_articles/piloted-to-the-promised-land.md

 Better still, the Palm Pilot's simple and transparent operating system has encouraged thousands of young software developers to create programs for it--often distributed for free.
 They are pushing the Palm Pilot to its limits, creating Web browsers, guitar tuners, alarm clocks and hundreds of other applications for the platform--all available in an easy download from the Internet (at sites like www.pilot-gear.com or www.pilotfaq.com).

+It was while downloading a Palm Pilot e-mail program, in fact, that the essence of the cult made itself apparent to my unworthy senses.
+The whole program downloaded in less than two seconds.
+I was sure I had made a mistake, but no. And, frankly, it does just about everything that the latest version of Microsoft's gargantuan e-mail program does.

+That's when it hit me: I've been spending thousands of dollars and hours nursing and upgrading a monstrosity that doesn't really do anything more for me than a hand-held PDA.
+Sure, it's nice to have a keyboard, and I like a big monitor, but the machine and its operating system have gotten so unwieldy that no layperson knows how to program for it anymore--only the high priests do.
+The Palm Pilot exposed the inefficiency of my desktop and the nightmare that Windows has become.

+Now, hundreds of thousands of people are waking up from the same dream and forming grassroots communities around this new, accessible platform with the passion and zealotry of the original Mac-heads.
+Many Web-site designers have begun the process of simplifying their interfaces so that they can be accessed from the primitive but spunky little browsers that run on the Pilot.
+In short, the Palm Pilot is forcing us to reassess our priorities in computing and networking.
+I, for one, am better for it.

+Microsoft, however, is aware of this new threat and is releasing its own version of a palm computer.
+Though it may look and feel like a Palm Pilot, I say it's time we draw our line in the sand.
+If its track record is any indication, Microsoft's entry into the palm computing market will only serve to increase our dependence on the Windows system.

 xxx

-It was while downloading a Palm Pilot

-e-mail program, in fact, that the essence

-of the cult made itself apparent to my

-unworthy senses.
-The whole program

-downloaded in less than two seconds.
-I

-was sure I had made a mistake, but no.

-And, frankly, it does just about everything

-that the latest version of Microsoft's gar-

-gantuan e-mail program does.

-That's when it hit me: I've been spend-

-ing thousands of dollars and hours nursing

-and upgrading a monstrosity that doesn't

-really do anything more for me than a hand-

-held PDA.
-Sure, it's nice to have a keyboard,

-and I like a big monitor, but the machine and

-its operating system have gotten so

-unwieldy that no layperson knows how to

-program for it anymore-only the high

-priests do.
-The Palm Pilot exposed the inef-

-ficiency of my desktop and the nightmare

-that Windows has become.

-Now, hundreds of thousands of people

-are waking up from the same dream and

-forming grassroots communities around

-this new, accessible platform with the pas-

-sion and zealotry of the original Mac-heads.

-Many Web-site designers have begun the

-process of simplifying their interfaces so

-that they can be accessed from the primi-

-tive but spunky little browsers that run on

-the Pilot.
-In short, the Palm Pilot is forcing

-us to reassess our priorities in computing

-and networking.
-I, for one, am better for it.

-Microsoft, however, is aware of this new

-threat and is releasing its own version of a

-palm computer.
-Though it may look and feel

-like a Palm Pilot, I say it's time we draw our

-line in the sand.
-If its track record is any indi-

-cation, Microsoft's entry into the palm com-

-puting market will only seNe to increase our

-dependence on the Windows system.

 But keep the faith.
 If we demonstrate